Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 ## Heirarchy of components

-index.js invokes `<App/>`, which actually does nothing except invoke `<Home/>`.
+File index.js contains code that invokes `<App/>`, which actually does nothing except invoke `<Home/>`.

 `<Home/>` calls all five page components.*<br>
-*In the case of the version of the app for field testers (which is not for production) `<Home/>` also calls a page on which the link to the survey form exists.
-This page is commented out for production code.
-This readme won’t from now on mention this page.
+*In the case of the version of the app for field testers (which is not for production) `<Home/>` also calls `<FormLinkPage/>`, which shows a form in which users can relay their experiences of testing the app.
+The `<FormLinkPage/>` page is commented out for production code and will from this point on get only one more mention in this readme.

 <br>
-The main components of the app take their places in a heirarchy that looks like this:<br>
+The main components of the app are part of this heirarchy:<br>

 `<App/>` (This serves no purpose!
 It came with the original code; I should remove it - Mukund )<br>
   - `<Home/>`<br>
-     - `<LandingPage/>`<br>
+     - `<LandingPage/>`<br> (This is the home page)
          - `<LogoutModal/>` (Has two screens, conditionally rendered, one for logging in, one for registration)<br>
          - `<GGSbuttonOne/>` (Login button)<br>
          - `<GGSbuttonOne/>` (How to register button)<br>